xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 - check differences from the previous version;
 - determine the GCC version (like `7.2.1`) and update the `scripts/VERSION` file; the format is `7.2.1-1.1`.
-The fourth digit is the number of the ARM release of the same GCC version, and the fifth digit is the GNU MCU Eclipse release number of this version.
+The fourth digit is the number of the ARM release of the same GCC version, and the fifth digit is the xPack GNU ARM Embedded GCC release number of this version.
 - add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components;
 - if newer libraries are used, check if they are available from the local git cache project.

-### Update `README.md`
+### Check `README.md`

-If necessary, update the main `README.md` with informations related to the build.
+Normally `README.md` should not need changes, but better check.
 Information related to the new version should not be included here, but in the version specific file (below).

 ### Create `README-<version>.md`